slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
 If you're already have that, you can proceed to Step 2.

 If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the OSG Central Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
 Once your request is processed and approved, you should have a submit authentication token and project name that you can use in the next steps.
+For us, the access request was processed by the OSG team within one business day.

 ## Step 2